Skip to main content

 Why Hydration Matters More Than You Think

 Water makes up about 60-70% of your pet's body weight, and even mild dehydration can affect organ function, digestion, and energy levels.
-Unlike humans, pets can't tell you they're thirsty — so it's up to you to recognize the signs.
-Here are the 10 most important warning signals.

 The 10 Warning Signs